JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 authorName: Jaydson Gomes
 authorLink: http://twitter.com/jaydson
 -->
-I've posted the image below on [Twitter](https://twitter.com/jaydson/status/526882798263881730) showing how happy i were.
+I've posted the image below on [Twitter](https://twitter.com/jaydson/status/526882798263881730) showing how happy I was.
 It's great what [transpilers](http://en.wikipedia.org/wiki/Source-to-source_compiler) can do.
 In JavaScript's World it's like a time machine we can forward to the near future of awesomeness ES6 will bring.
 In this tutorial we'll show how to start writing [ES6 modules](http://jsmodules.io/) today, using the awesome [6to5](https://github.com/sebmck/6to5).